Hydroponic Farming Cost and Profit Analysis:

 - A container to hold the nutrient mixture.

 - A pumping cable or pipe can pump 500 liters per hour.

 - Small pots with holes to hold the plants.

 - Drainage tube.

 - pH meter.

 - Induction lights.

 HYDROPONIC FARMING COST AND PROFIT – MATERIALS REQUIRED FOR HYDROPONIC FARMING:

 Light is also an important factor for photosynthesis and the growth of plants.
-High density discharge lights can sometimes be used during the farming when adequate sunlight is not available.
+High-density discharge lights can sometimes be used during farming when adequate sunlight is not available.
 The use of light from various sources has different effects and is therefore used according to the plant type.
 Light from metal halides is used for young and green leafy plants.
-For fruit and flowering plants light from high pressure sodium lights is used.
+For fruit and flowering plants light from high-pressure sodium, lights are used.